 Expanding Treatment Options

-The Vanderbilt team recently added occupational therapist Lisa Gelfand to deliver Comprehensive Behavioral Therapy for Tics (CBIT), which is gaining traction as an effective alternative to medications for many with Tourette syndrome.
-CBIT is a validated therapy that teaches patients to manage their tics through relaxation techniques and developing competing responses.
+Isaacs and his team are finding success using Comprehensive Behavioral Therapy for Tics (CBIT).
+CBIT teaches patients to manage their tics through relaxation techniques and developing competing responses.
 It also involves enhanced awareness of situations that exacerbate tics.